zuzann18/credit-risk-classification/README.md

   -
 ### **Data Imputation Techniques**
 ##  IterativeImputer (MICE), Random sampling
+MICE (Multiple Imputation by Chained Equations) was considered to improve the reliability of missing value treatment by modeling each feature with missing data as a function of the others.
+Implementation: IterativeImputer(estimator=BayesianRidge, max_iter=10, random_state=42)
+Applied to: LOAN, MORTDUE, VALUE, YOJ, DEROG, DELINQ, CLAGE, NINQ, CLNO, DEBTINC

 ### Handling Missing Values for Nominal Unordered Variables (JOB, REASON) - Random Sampling

+For nominal unordered categorical variables such as REASON and JOB, missing values were imputed using random sampling based on observed probability distributions.
+This preserved the original distribution of categories and prevented over-representation of the mode.

 probs = df['REASON'].value_counts(normalize=True)
 mask_nan = df['REASON'].isna()